tradecraftio/tradecraft/README.md

 Bitcoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

+Some components of Bitcoin Core are released under the terms of the Mozilla Public License Version 2.0.
+See [MPL-2.0.txt](MPL-2.0.txt) for more information or visit https://www.mozilla.org/en-US/MPL/2.0/ in your web browser.

 Development Process
 -------------------